RedisLabs/redislabs-docs/content/rc/api/get-started/enable-the-api.md

 ---
 Title: Enable the API
 description: Use the Redis Cloud dashboard to enable the REST API.
-(Requires a Flexible or Fixed account.)
 weight: 10
 alwaysopen: false
 categories: ["RC"]